BethW83/Animal-Adoption-Capstone/README.md

 To take this further and to make a more accurate predictive model it would be great to get data around whether the animals are neutered and if a profile of them exists (no actual details about the animal for GDPR, just the existence of a profile with a name, photo or description).

+# Final Conclusion

+The manager of the animal rescue centre in Indiana now has:
+  - A data-driven understanding of the factors that influence adoption outcomes, as visualised in the dashboard.
+  - A working predictive model for identifying animals with higher or lower adoption likelihood.
+  - Recommendations for future data collection and process improvements.
+  - A foundation for scaling the analysis to other rescue centres nationwide.

 ## Unfixed Bugs

 * ipykernel needed to be installed to ensure that the notebooks use the virtual environment where the packages are installed.
 Pip was also upgraded to ensure everything ran smoothly.